Hacknock/leadyou/public/md/privacy-policy.md

 Hacknock uses cookies to make our services more useful to our users.
 Hacknock uses cookies primarily for the following purposes

-- To help Hacknock provide a more personalised service to our users
+- To help Hacknock provide a more personalised service to our users.
-- To perform analytical work to understand the activities of users of Hacknock's services
+- To perform analytical work to understand the activities of users of Hacknock's services.

 You can disable cookies through your browser settings.
 As a result, some of the services provided by Hacknock may not be available to you.

-Translated with www.DeepL.com/Translator (free version)

 # Contact